 Third, implementing a real-time inventory system will likely bring some physical benefits to your warehouse as well.
 First and foremost, this method of inventory management will likely require your warehouse to become more organized.
 Furthermore, it will also more than likely result in less overall recounts of inventory if diligently managed.

 Fourth, real-time inventory is a wonderful asset to your accounting and finance team as well.
-Knowing exactly how much inventory you need at the right times (and what’s left over) gives you a more accurate picture for the accounting department.
+Knowing exactly how much inventory you need at the right times (and what’s left over) gives you a more accurate picture for the accounting department to report on warehousing and fulfillment costs.
 Just estimating what your inventory stands at could pose a major rick to the profit reporting you do each quarter.
 Real-time metrics work to help catch errors immediately so you don’t experience extra downtime scoping out a problem.

 Remember – Real-Time Inventory Doesn’t Guarantee Success